jarrodmillman/rcsds/lectures/always_floats.rst

 Explanation
 ***********

-When you load use nibabel_ to load the image data, you need to be careful about the array data type.
+When you use nibabel_ to load the image data, you need to be careful about the array data type.

 Remember that numpy_ arrays have a ``dtype``.
 This is the type of the element